iocchi/DIAG_demo/README.md

 * Test plan

+        ./test_plan.bash [<plan_name>|stop]

+    Example:

-        ./test_plan.bash
+        ./test_plan.bash DIAG_printer_2

     The robot goes to the printer and checks the light color, if it is red, the robot tells it to the blue person, then it goes back home.

+    See other plans in the `plans` folder.

 * Change light status